ccc870206/Operating_System/README.md

 # Notice

-this code only provide very simple command,some complex commands like cd can't be supported.
+this code only support very simple command,some complex commands like cd can't be supported.